Code-Fellows-Projects/city_explorer_api/README.md

 Actual time needed to complete: 2 hours
 ```
 ```
-Number and name of feature: Feature 2 Adding location response
+Number and name of feature: Feature 2: Add location response

 Estimate of time needed to complete: 1 hour